Frequently Asked Questions

 When you finish your game, a morgue file is produced, containing all the details about that particular game.
 This is also found in the

 morgue directory of your Crawl folder offline.
 Online, you can access it through the IRC knowledge bots (which are available on #crawl and on Discord), or through your character page on crawl.akrasiac.org, accessed through clicking your name in the WebTiles chat window.
+Online morgue files may take some time to update.

 What do the different text colours on items mean?